darsto/borrow_mutex/README.md

 Still, the [`BorrowMutex`] is Send+Sync and can be safely used from any number of threads.

+The most common use case is having a state handled entirely in its own async context, but occasionally having to be accessed elsewhere - in another async context.

 Since the shared data doesn't have to be wrapped inside an [`Arc`], it doesn't have to be allocated on the heap.
 In fact, BorrowMutex does not perform any allocations whatsoever.
 The